libgdx/libgdx.github.io/wiki/graphics/2d/spritebatch-textureregions-and-sprites.md

 Here the `20, 20, 50, 50` describes the portion of the texture, which is rotated 45 degrees and then drawn at 10,10.
 The same can be achieved by passing the `Texture` or a `TextureRegion` and other parameters to `SpriteBatch`, but `Sprite` makes it convenient to have a single object that describes everything.
 Also, because `Sprite` stores the geometry and only recomputes it when necessary, it is slightly more efficient if the scale, rotation, or other properties are unchanged between frames.

-Note that `Sprite` mixes model information (position, rotation, etc) with view information (the texture being drawn).
+Note that `Sprite` mixes model information (position, rotation, etc.) with view information (the texture being drawn).
 This makes `Sprite` inappropriate when applying a design pattern that wishes to strictly separate the model from the view.
 In that case, using `Texture` or `TextureRegion` may make more sense.

-Also note that there is no Sprite constructor that is related to the position of the Sprite. calling `Sprite(Texture, int, int, int, int)` does ***not*** edit the position.
-It is necessary to call `Sprite#setPosition(float,float)` or else the sprite will be drawn at the default position of 0,0.
+Also note that there is no `Sprite` constructor that is related to its position.
+Calling `Sprite(Texture, int, int, int, int)` does ***not*** edit the position.
+It is necessary to call `Sprite#setPosition(float, float)` or else the sprite will be drawn at the default position of 0,0.

 ## Tinting